THE OAKLEIGH FOREST CIVIC ASSOCIATION, INC.

 - The officers of the Association shall consist of the President, Vice President, Secretary, and Treasurer.
 Their duties and powers shall be as follows:

-- President: The President shall preside at all meetings of the Association and of the Board of Directors, and in his absence his duties shall devolve upon the Vice President, and in the absence of both any member of the Board of Directors, when duly designated by the President or the Vice President, may preside.
+- President: The President shall preside at all meetings of the Association and of the Board of Directors, and in their absence their duties shall devolve upon the Vice President, and in the absence of both any member of the Board of Directors, when duly designated by the President or the Vice President, may preside.
 The President shall appoint all special committees.

 - Vice President: The Vice President shall assume the duties of the President in the President's absence.